 Here she shares with us her experience of what was to be a two-day mapping expedition – which grew to a three-week encounter with Marind song, lands, vegetation, bird and animal life and a map of coexistence rather than a map of topography, or ownership, or territory.
 It became a multi-sensory map, a map of shifting flexible demarcations.
 This multi-sensory world view is demonstrated too in the Marind response to and empathy for the Oil Palms – a ‘greedy’ plant that is cast adrift from its African kin and transplanted, replacing the native flora of West Papua.

-Episode 1 of The Re-(E)mergence of Nature in Culture series convened by Dr Christine Winter.
+Episode 1 of The Re-(E)mergence of Nature in Culture series convened by Dr Christine Winter and Michelle St Anne.

 The Re-(E)mergence of Nature in Culture podcast series originated from a two-day symposium, the second of its kind.
 It’s an opportunity for Indigenous scholars and people working with Indigenous scholars and Indigenous peoples to come together, discuss the ways in which culture and nature are entwined in the philosophies, lives and strengths of indigenous peoples.
 Importantly, we reflect on the leadership these perspectives offer as the world faces multiple challenges such as climate change, pollution and associated biocultural destruction.